Ulrike Müller and Amy Zion

-The Conference of the Animals is organized by Larissa Harris, Curator, and Sophia Marisa Lucas, Assistant Curator.
+These projects are organized by Larissa Harris, Curator, and Sophia Marisa Lucas, Assistant Curator.

-Major funding for the Queens Museum is generously provided by the New York City Department of Cultural Affairs, the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature, the Lambent Foundation, the Andrew W. Mellon Foundation, and the Shelley and Donald Rubin Foundation.
-The official hotel sponsor of the Queens Museum is Boro New York.
+Major funding for the Queens Museum is generously provided by the New York City Department of Cultural Affairs, the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature, the Lily Auchincloss Foundation, the Booth Ferris Foundation, the Lambent Foundation, the Andrew W. Mellon Foundation, the New York Community Trust, the Shelley & Donald Rubin Foundation, and the TD Charitable Foundation.

 Images: Ulrike Muller, The Conference of the Animals (A Mural), 2020; (detail) The Conference of the Animals (An Exhibition of Children’s Drawings), organized by Amy Zion.
 Photos by Hai Zhang.